Choice of cover

 The insured person must be employed and working at least 20 hours per week at the time of application

-Expiry ages
+Expiry age

-Plan anniversary after the insured person turns 65 if the chosen benefit period is:
+Plan anniversary after the insured person turns 65

 Minimum sum insured that can be applied for